GIGA THE MOST EXTENSIVE

 KNAVERY

-[ Also see Baseness Bribery Crime Cunning Deceit Depravity Dishonesty Fraud Guilt Hypocrisy Mischief Sin Vice Villainy Virtue Wickedness Wrong ]
+[ Also see Badness Baseness Bribery Crime Cunning Deceit Depravity Dishonesty Fraud Guilt Hypocrisy Mischief Sin Vice Villainy Virtue Wickedness Wrong ]

 Knavery is ever suspicious of knavery.